ygda-org/programming-guide/sections/section-3.md

 ---

 Now our player can hop and parkour around the scene, but the player sprite's just a static image!
-In the [next section](./section-4.md) we wil add some animations.
+In the [next section](./section-4.md) we will add some animations.